 - Information sent to ExamSoft or by the Examplify software is encrypted when users register, when Examplify sends any information to the ExamSoft servers, and when exam-monitoring data is uploaded.
 Of course, Examplify users cannot access other users’ data stored on those servers.

 - ExamSoft does not receive or have access to any user payment information.

 - Examplify only accesses exam-takers’ information when it is necessary to administer an exam:

-o Examplify makes only temporary changes to certain files and setting on examinees’ computers to administer exams, monitor examinees, and prevent integrity breaches; those changes do not result in Examplify collecting any user information.
+- Examplify makes only temporary changes to certain files and settings on examinees’ computers to administer exams, monitor examinees, and prevent integrity breaches; those changes do not result in Examplify collecting any user information.

-o Examplify only monitors for specific keystrokes—such as hotkeys or certain shortcuts—to prevent cheating.
-It does not otherwise record users’ keystrokes.
+- Examplify only monitors for specific keystrokes—such as hotkeys or certain shortcuts—to prevent cheating.

 - The data that users upload at the end of an exam does not include any of the user’s personal information that is unrelated to the exam.

 Where can I review the END USER LICENSE AGREEMENT (EULA) for ExamSoft Worldwide LLC?